 Under SAFE regulations, PRC residents who participate in an employee stock ownership plan or stock option plan in an overseas publicly listed company are required to register with SAFE or its local branch and complete certain other procedures.
 Participants of a stock incentive plan who are PRC residents must retain a qualified PRC agent, which could be a PRC subsidiary of such overseas publicly listed company, to conduct the SAFE registration and other procedures with respect to the stock incentive plan on behalf of these participants.
 Such participants must also retain an overseas entrusted institution to handle matters in connection with their exercise or sale of stock options.
-In addition, the PRC agent is required to amend the SAFE registration with respect to the stock incentive plan if there is any material change to the stock incentive plan, the PRC agent or the overseas entrusted institution or other material changes.
+In addition, the PRC agent is required to amend the SAFE registration with respect to the stock incentive plan, the PRC agent or the overseas entrusted institution or other material change to the stock incentive plan, the PRC agent or the overseas entrusted institution or other material changes.